-5.5.4 Bonus points (only for WORLD\1)

-- a) For every ONE set of RED, CYAN and BLACK objects collected and deposited successfully (in one single trip to the collection box) in WORLD\1, 90 bonus points will be rewarded.
-There will be no SUPER objects generated in WORLD 1. - b) For every TWO sets of RED, CYAN and BLACK objects collected and deposited successfully (in one single trip to the collection box) in WORLD\1, 180 bonus points will be rewarded.
-There will be no SUPER+ objects generated in WORLD\1.

-5.5.5 Communication and Teleportation

-- a) For successful teleportation, teams will be given 100 bonus points.
+- The robot will exit the collection box autonomously after deposition (both colour sensors are out of the collection box). - 4.2.4 Bonus points (only for WORLD\1) - a) For every ONE set of RED, CYAN and BLACK objects collected and deposited successfully (in one single trip to the collection box) in WORLD\1, 90 bonus points will be rewarded.
+There will be no SUPER objects generated in WORLD\1. - b) For every TWO sets of RED, CYAN and BLACK objects collected and deposited successfully (in one single trip to the collection box) in WORLD\1, 180 bonus points will be rewarded.
+There will be no SUPER+ objects generated in WORLD\1. - 4.2.5 Communication and Teleportation - a) For successful teleportation, teams will be given 100 bonus points.
 Teams can choose a location in WORLD\2 that the robot will be teleported to. - b) For unsuccessful teleportation, the robot will be placed in WORLD\2 by the CoSpace server.
 No bonus will be given.
-Teams cannot choose the location in WORLD\2 that the robot will be teleported to.

-5.5.6 Falling into a Trap
+Teams cannot choose the location in WORLD\2 that the robot will be teleported to. - 4.2.6 Falling into a Trap

-If a virtual/real robot falls into a trap (refer to section 3.8), all objects that have been collected but not yet placed in the object collection box (refer to section 3.14) will disappear.
+If a virtual/real robot falls into a trap (refer to section 3.3.4), all objects that have been collected but not yet placed in the object collection box (refer to section 3.3.6) will disappear.
 Therefore, the points awarded for those objects collected will be deducted.

-A virtual/real robot is considered to be in the trap if any one of the robot's color sensor has detected the trap.
+A virtual/real robot is considered to be in the trap if any one of the robot's colour sensor has detected the trap.

-5.5.7 Falling into a Swampland (Secondary Category - WORLD\2 Only)
+4.2.7 Falling into a Swampland (Open Sub-League Only)

-If a robot falls into a swampland (refer to section 3.9), the robot's speed will be reduced by 80% by the CoSpace server.
+If a robot falls into a swampland (refer to section 3.3.5), the robot's speed will be reduced by 80% by the CoSpace server.

-A virtual/real robot is considered to be in a swampland if any one of the color sensor has detected the swampland.
+A virtual/real robot is considered to be in a swampland if any one of the colour sensor has detected the swampland.

-5.5.8 Falling into a Signal Block Zone (Secondary Category - WORLD 2 Only)
+4.2.8 Falling into a Signal Block Zone (Open Sub-League - WORLD\2 Only)